simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 ### Task 2 - All the 2D Shapes, well, quite a few anyway...

-Have a look on [here](https://p5js.org/reference/) at the 2D primitives section to find out more info about each of the shape functions and their parameters.
+Have a look at the [p5 reference](https://p5js.org/reference/) and find the 2D primitives section to find out more info about each of the shape functions and their parameters.

-Add a line to your sketch at the bottom of the ```draw()``` function.
+First make a rectangle by adding the following line of code to your sketch at the bottom of the ```draw()``` function.

 ```javascript
 rect(0,50,400,70);